ua-snap/snap-drupal/README.md

    wget -O /tmp/drupalcore.tar.gz 'http://ftp.drupal.org/files/projects/drupal-7.##.tar.gz'
    ```

-1. Change to the /var/www directory to extract the tar file.
+1. Make sure you are still in the /var/www directory before extracting the tar file.
 Files extracted directly into the /var/www directory will inherit the "httpd_sys_content_t" SELinux context.
 Apache will not be able to serve files without this context.

    ```bash
    sudo tar zxvf /tmp/drupalcore.tar.gz
    ```

-   To make the rest of this documentation easier and less accident prone, change the extracted folder's name to remove the version number:
+   To make the rest of this documentation easier and less accident prone, change the extracted directory's name to remove the version number:

    ```bash
    sudo mv /var/www/drupal-7.## /var/www/drupalcore
    ```

-1. Change file ownership to "drupal" user and group:
+1. Change file ownership to the "drupal" user and group:

    ```bash
    sudo chown -R drupal:drupal /var/www/drupalcore